task service XXX

 process.
 For instance, a brad

-(required to bind to ports below 1024) is the CommandBox home directory changes to match the new user that the process runs as. task run
+(required to bind to ports below 1024) is the CommandBox home directory changes to match the new user that the process runs as.

 inside CommandBox as yourself and getting the same results.
 The easy fix is to lock all users into using the same CommandBox home dir.
 To do this, choose a folder that has read/write permissions to all users who need to use CommandBox.
 Then create a commandbox.properties